Stroman sharp in return, Mets beat Phillies 8-4 for 1st win

 TRAINER’S ROOM

 Mets: 3B J.D.
 Davis exited after a 91 mph fastball hit his left hand in the second inning.
 X-rays were negative.
 He’s day to day with a bruise.
+Rojas said Davis may get additional X-rays on Wednesday.

-Phillies: LHP Jose Alvarado wasn’t available after pitching the previous two games.
+Phillies: LHP Jose Alvarado and RHPs Connor Brogdon and Sam Coonrod weren’t available.
 Alvarado earned the save Monday night when closer Hector Neris wasn’t available.

 UP NEXT